secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 │     ├─ best_model_state.bin
 │     ├─ parameters.yaml
 │     ├─ record.csv
-│     └─ submission.csv          <- You can find the testing result in this position.
+│     └─ submission2.csv          <- You can find the testing result in this position.
 │  └─ XLNet
 └─ README.md
 ```